lh3/miniasm/README.md

 ## Limitations

-1) Consensus base quality is similar to input reads (may be fixed with a consensus tool).
-2) Tested on high-coverage bacterial PacBio data only (that is for future if have time).
-3) Prone to collapse repeats or segmental duplications longer than input reads (hard to fix with noisy reads).
+1. Consensus base quality is similar to input reads (may be fixed with a consensus tool).

+2. Tested on 12 high-coverage bacterial PacBio data sets only.

+3. Prone to collapse repeats or segmental duplications longer than input reads (hard to fix with noisy reads).